aiyufan3/AI-Bias-Detective/README.md

 ### Prerequisites

-Make sure you have **Node.js** and **npm** installed on your machine.
+Ensure you have **Node.js** and **npm** installed on your machine.
 You can check if they are installed by running the following commands:

 ```sh
 node -v